eclipse-qrisp/Qrisp/documentation/source/general/tutorial/QMCItutorial.rst

 For this purpose, we will first give you a theoretical overview of what this technique is about and where it is used.
 Then we will dive into the practical implemention within Qrisp.
 This also includes the usage of :ref:`Iterative Quantum Amplitude Estimation <IQAE>`.
-To finish of this tutorial, we investigate the full implementation of a simple example by integrating :math:`f(x)=x^2` over a uniform distribution in the interval :math:`\lbrack 0,1 \rbrack`.
+To finish of this tutorial, we investigate the full implementation of a simple example by integrating :math:`f(x)=x^2` w.r.t. the uniform distribution over the interval :math:`\lbrack 0,1 \rbrack`.

 The relevant literature can be found in the following papers: `A general quantum algorithm for numerical integration <https://www.nature.com/articles/s41598-024-61010-9>`_ and `Option pricing using Quantum computers <https://arxiv.org/pdf/1905.02666>`_ for QMCI and `Accelerated Quantum Amplitude Estimation without QFT <https://arxiv.org/pdf/2407.16795>`_ for IQAE.